China Sanctions Pelosi, Cancels Military, Climate Talks With US

 "We will fly, sail and operate wherever international law allows," he said.

-The White House summoned Chinese ambassador Qin Gang on Thursday to condemn escalating actions against Taiwan, the Washington Post reported.
+The White House summoned Chinese ambassador Qin Gang on Thursday to condemn the escalating actions.
+That followed Beijing's summoning of U.S. Ambassdor Nicholas Burns early this week over Pelosi's Taiwan visit.

-Representatives for the State Department did not immediately reply for a request for comment on China's halting of talks or the report that Washington had summoned Beijing's ambassador
+Representatives for the State Department did not immediately reply to a request for comment on China's halting of talks and cooperation on several fronts.

-China's foreign ministry announced on Friday that it would impose sanctions on Pelosi and her immediate family in response to her "vicious" and "provocative" actions.
+The Chinese comments did not mention a suspension of military talks at the senior-most levels, such as with U.S. Defense Secretary Lloyd Austin and Chairman of the Joint Chiefs of Staff General Mark Milley.
+While those talks have been infrequent, officials have said they are important to have in the case of an emergency or accident.

-About 10 Chinese navy ships and 20 military aircraft briefly crossed the Taiwan Strait median line on Friday morning, a Taiwan source briefed on the matter told Reuters.
+Beijing separately announced that it would personally impose sanctions on Pelosi and her immediate family in response to her "vicious" and "provocative" actions.

-Earlier, Taiwan's defense ministry said the island's military had dispatched aircraft and ships and deployed land-based missile systems to monitor the situation there.
+Taiwan's defense ministry said the island's military had dispatched aircraft and ships and deployed land-based missile systems to monitor ships and aircraft that briefly crossed the Taiwan Strait median line.

-Japan's defense ministry, which is tracking the exercises, first reported that as many as four of the missiles flew over Taiwan's capital.
+Japan's defense ministry, which is tracking the exercises, first reported that as many as four of the missiles flew over Taiwan's capital, which is unprecedented.
 It also said that five of nine missiles fired toward its territory landed in its exclusive economic zone (EEZ), also a first, prompting a diplomatic protest by Tokyo.

 Later, Taiwan's defense ministry said the missiles were high in the atmosphere and constituted no threat.
 It gave no details of their flight paths, citing intelligence concerns.